Yuzhuo-li/TEENA/README.md

 # Citing

-Please cite this paper when using TEENA for your publications.
+Please cite this paper when using TEENA for your publications:

 *Yuzhuo Li, Renzhe Lyu, Shuai Chen, Yejun Wang, Ming-an Sun.
 TEENA: an integrated web server for transposable element enrichment analysis in various model and non-model organisms.
 2024, Submitted.*